kgimlay/STM32WL5x-Calendar/README.md

 ## Conceptual Design

-The scheduler consists of two conceptual parts:  the RTC hardware peripheral used for time and date keeping and the software calendar of events scheduled.
+The Calendar Module consists of two conceptual parts:  the RTC hardware peripheral used for time and date keeping and the software calendar of events scheduled.

 The Calendar module consists of three conceptual parts: the RTC hardware peripheral used for keeping the time and date, the software calendar for storing a collection of events to execute, and the scheduler which ties the RTC and the software calendar together for execution of events.